Spider-Man: No Way Home review -- an impossible triumph

 The basic premise sees Peter Parker deal with the fallout of events right at the end of Far From Home.
 His secret identity is known to the public, combined with the small (fabricated) detail that he murdered Mysterio (Jake Gyllenhaal).
 Now, with a savage media after him, fronted by the glorious (but underused) J. Jonah Jameson (J.K.
 Simmons), Peter must adjust to a difficult existence chased into the uncomfortable spotlight of the public eye.

 Marvel advertised the inclusion of returning villains, including the Green Goblin (Willem Dafoe), Doctor Octopus (Alfred Molina), Electro (Jamie Foxx), Sandman (Thomas Hayden Church) and The Lizard (Rhys Ifans).
-Maybe this was to warn you to study up on their backstories, so that you'll be satisfied with the one or two lines provided to explain why each villain reacts to a storyline that plunges them in a different universe.
+Maybe this was to warn you to study up on their backstories.
+Only one or two lines are provided to explain why each villain reacts in they way they do to a storyline that plunges them in a different universe.

 The standouts are the Green Goblin and Doctor Octopus.
 Thanks to Marvel's digital de-aging technology, Dafoe and Molina mostly look like they did nearly two decades ago when they appeared in Sam Raimi's original Spider-Man trilogy -- mostly, because sometimes it looks like an Instagram beauty filter has been placed strategically over certain parts of the screen.